 Monica is a part-time instructional designer whose primary responsibility is the development of CTL web communications and resources.
 Monica worked at the Center for Research in Learning and Teaching (CRLT) at the University of Michigan, where she consulted with faculty and TAs across disciplines.
 Monica has special expertise in visual literacy, innovative pedagogy, and using technologies to achieve learning goals.

 Theresa Ronquillo, Instructional Consultant

 Theresa consults with departments, faculty, and TAs in the arts, humanities, social sciences and some professional schools.
-She also coordinates the Center’s Learning Communities program, co-directs the Interactive Theater as Pedagogy Project (a collaboration between the CTL and Memory War Theater), and facilitates Faculty and Professional Learning Communities.
-Her interests and skills are in the areas of diversity and liberation pedagogies, creative course assignments, arts- and performance-based pedagogical practices, community-based experiential learning, and small group process.
-Theresa is an Affiliate Faculty with the UW Southeast Asia Center and Participating Faculty with the UW Center for Performance Studies.
+She co-directs the Interactive Theater as Pedagogy Project (a collaboration between the CTL and Memory War Theater), and facilitates Learning Communities.
+Her interests and skills are in the areas of inclusive teaching and learning, arts- and performance-based pedagogical practices, creative course assignments, and community-based experiential learning.
+Theresa is an Affiliate Faculty with the UW School of Social Work and the UW Southeast Asia Center, and Participating Faculty with the UW Center for Performance Studies.

-Christine’s work includes the Faculty Fellows Program, Large Class Collegium, Faculty Workshops on Teaching and Learning, Institute for Teaching Excellence, the campus-wide Distinguished Teaching Awards, and Faculty and Professional Learning Communities.
-In addition, Christine collaborates with other entities to further explore opportunities for faculty involvement.
-Examples include parent orientation through First Year Programs and the Game Day Teaching Program in Intercollegiate Athletics.
+Christine’s work includes the Faculty Fellows Program, Large Class Collegium, Faculty Workshops on Teaching and Learning, Institute for Teaching Excellence, the campus-wide Distinguished Teaching Awards and Learning Communities.
+In addition, Christine collaborates with other entities to further explore opportunities for instructor involvement.
+Examples include parent orientation through First Year Programs and the Game Day Teaching Program with Intercollegiate Athletics.
 Christine holds a joint appointment in the Center for Teaching and Learning and the Dean’s Office in Undergraduate Academic Affairs.